Medically reviewed by Drugs.com. Last updated on Feb 28, 2022.

 It is very important that your doctor check your progress at regular visits to make sure zanubrutinib is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using zanubrutinib while you are pregnant can harm your unborn baby.
-If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using zanubrutinib to make sure you are not pregnant.
+If you are a woman who can get pregnant, your doctor may give you a pregnancy test before you start using zanubrutinib to make sure you are not pregnant.
 Women should use an effective form of birth control during treatment and for 1 week after the last dose.
 Men should use an effective form of birth control during treatment and for 1 week after the last dose to prevent pregnancy in a sexual partner.
 If you think a pregnancy has occurred with zanubrutinib, tell your doctor right away.

 Zanubrutinib may cause bleeding problems.
 Check with your doctor right away if you have bloody or black, tarry stools, red or dark brown urine, severe stomach pain, unusual bleeding, bruising, or weakness, or vomiting of blood or material that looks like coffee grounds.